Tag Archives: list

 MADEIRA:

-Very similar to port, this is a fortified wine but specifically made in the Madeira Islands, off the coast of Portugal.
-The sweet ones are sometimes labeled with the grape malmsey and doce, which means sweet.
+Very similar to port, this is a fortified wine but specifically made on the island of Madeira, off the coast of Portugal.
+Ranging from bone dry to luscious, these fine wines are most famous for their high refreshing acidity and their longevity, some able to last a 100 years+.
+The sweeter styles are sometimes labeled with the grape Malmsey or ‘Doce’, which means sweet.
 Next time, rather than a bottle of port, give Madeira a shot.

 ICE WINE:

 Frozen grapes on the vine typically only happens in cold climate countries, Canada and Germany being the most famous for their ice wines.
-The grapes used are often Riesling, Vidal and Cabernet Franc.
-Some stellar Made In Canada picks:
+The grapes used are often Riesling, Vidal, Cabernet Franc, Gewurtztraminer.
+Some Made In Canada picks:

 SPARKLING SWEETS: